lylhw13/vs_Hugo/content/post/zhaopin/wait_calssify.md

 - I am trustworthy
 - I am reliable
 - I have a strong sense of responsibility
+- Open minded and willing to take challenge

 Weaknesses:
+my biggest weakness is public speaking.

 - Why do you move around so much?
 I wanted to acquire as much knowledge as possible.